 We are focused now on simple messages with attachments - the kind we all send/receive in email.

-Why do I not see my messages when I sign into Binbox on another device?
+Why do I not see my messages when I transfer my Binbox account to a new device?

 Binbox messages are not synced across your other devices.
 You can always use Apple iCloud or Google Drive to back up your Binbox data.